dakujem/latter/readme.md

 ### Explicit chaining

 Sometimes it is desired to invoke one rendering routine from within another.
-This is possible.
+This is possible using `View::another` or `View::execute`.
 ```php
 // register a routine named 'ahoy', that will render `hello.latte`
 $view->register('ahoy', function (Runtime $context) {